Bucks rout Bulls 111-81, take 2-1 lead without Middleton

 AP Sports Writer

-CHICAGO (AP) — Reeling coming off a loss and with one of their best players sidelined, the Milwaukee Bucks delivered just the sort of performance they needed.

-The defending NBA champions raced out to a big lead, making quick work of the Chicago Bulls.

-Grayson Allen made five 3-pointers and scored 22 points and Milwaukee dominated Chicago 111-81 on Friday night to take a 2-1 lead in the first-round playoff series without the injured Khris Middleton.
+CHICAGO (AP) — Grayson Allen made five 3-pointers and scored 22 points and the Milwaukee Bucks dominated the Chicago Bulls 111-81 on Friday night to take a 2-1 lead in the first-round playoff series without the injured Khris Middleton.

-Giannis Antetokounmpo added 18 points.
-Bobby Portis started with Middleton out and finished with 18 points and 16 rebounds despite pain in his right eye from a hit in Game 2.
-And the Bucks made it look easy, handing the Bulls the most lopsided home playoff loss in franchise history.
+Giannis Antetokounmpo added 18 points, Bobby Portis had 18 points and 16 rebounds and the defending champion Bucks made it look easy coming off two shaky performances at home.

-Coming off two shaky performances in Milwaukee, the Bucks quieted a raucous crowd watching Chicago’s first playoff game at the United Center in five years.
-They led by 24 in the second quarter and remained in control the rest of the way.
+Coming off two shaky performances at home, Milwaukee quieted a raucous crowd watching Chicago’s first playoff game at the United Center in five years almost as soon as it started.
+The Bucks led by 24 in the second quarter and remained in control the rest of the way.

 Antetokounmpo scored all but two of his points after the first quarter.
 The two-time MVP finished with nine assists and seven rebounds.

 Nikola Vucevic led Chicago with 19 points.
-Zach LaVine had 15 and DeMar DeRozan finished with just 11 with the Bucks crowding him after setting a career playoff high with 41 in Game 2.
+Zach LaVine had 15 and DeMar DeRozan finished with just 11 after setting a career playoff high with 41 in Game 2.

-“We didn’t have that same competitiveness that we had the first two games we had in Milwaukee,” LaVine said.
-“We took a punch the first game.
-When we went down 0-9, we responded right away.
-We didn’t didn’t respond the right way (on Friday).
-We need to look at the film and figure out how we can do a better job of matching force with force.”

 Allen helped squash the “Let’s go Bulls!” chants, nailing four 3s and scoring 14 in the half.
 That had to make it even tougher for fans still upset about his hard foul that resulted in a broken wrist for Alex Caruso during a game in Milwaukee in January.
 They showered him with boos but couldn’t throw him off his game.